nameismahipal/Udacity-Android-Projects/README.md

 #### commit 0eca0da

 - Updated Movie Details Activity.(AsyncTask)
-- Issue on below commit, is found to be with the Simulator.
 - Included, Scrollview for Image.

 #### commit 1e3f8ed5a32b2e94df1d196a95aa565828ec123b

 - Have used AsyncTask for fetching movie data from imdb api.
-- Have issues on RecyclerView Scrolling, and after loading issues.